adrianchen8662/CarDealershipProject/Database_Schema/README.md

 # Database Schema and Mock Data

 ## Mock Data
-Data for tables was generated using [Mockaroo](mockaroo.com) and custom Python scripts to handle foreign keys
+Data for tables was generated using [Mockaroo](https://mockaroo.com) and custom Python scripts to handle foreign keys Tables that contain a mix of foreign keys, primary keys and values are generated with the "_NF" in its name to denote that it does not contain foreign keys
+[Table_Name]_Data_Generated.csv are completed mock data .csv files, ready to be imported into MySQL Workbench to be populated.

+To populate tables in MySQL,
 ### Mockeroo Fields
 #### Customer - Generated 100 lines
 | **Field Name** | **Type**                       |